-- · Students are responsible for identifying internship opportunities, applying for internships, informing the Faculty Committee of their internship plans, submitting a proposal for an internship to satisfy the certificate requirement, and submitting proof that the internship was completed. - Internships must involve substantive work that exposes students to the professional work environment and offers opportunities for networking in their chosen career fields. - · Internships may be with government agencies, think tanks, NGOs, research centers, consulting firms, or other entities that offer professional job experience. - Internships may be in the fields of diplomacy, defense, intelligence, foreign policy, national security, homeland security, international affairs, international development, human rights, and related fields. - The Faculty Committee reviews students' internship experience to ensure it is relevant to security studies and was satisfactorily completed. - · Internships must last a minimum of six weeks of full-time work, or its equivalent (240 hours). - · Internships may be in the United States or abroad. - · Internships may be paid or unpaid. - Students who accept unpaid internships are invited to apply for a stipend through the Clements Center for National Security's Summer Student Development Fund.
-Funds are limited and stipends are not guaranteed for certificate students. - · Students must successfully complete an internship as part of this program.
+- Students are responsible for identifying internship opportunities, applying for internships, informing the Faculty Committee of their internship plans, submitting a proposal for an internship to satisfy the certificate requirement, and submitting proof that the internship was completed. - Internships must involve substantive work that exposes students to the professional work environment and offers opportunities for networking in their chosen career fields. - Internships may be with government agencies, think tanks, NGOs, research centers, consulting firms, or other entities that offer professional job experience. - Internships may be in the fields of diplomacy, defense, intelligence, foreign policy, national security, homeland security, international affairs, international development, human rights, and related fields. - The Faculty Committee reviews students' internship experience to ensure it is relevant to security studies and was satisfactorily completed.

+- Internships must last a minimum of six weeks of full-time work, or its equivalent (240 hours). - · Internships may be in the United States or abroad. - · Internships may be paid or unpaid. - Students who accept unpaid internships are invited to apply for a stipend through the Clements Center for National Security's Summer Student Development Fund.
+Funds are limited and stipends are not guaranteed for certificate students. - Students must successfully complete an internship as part of this program.
 The Faculty Committee reviews students' internship experience to ensure it is relevant to security studies and was satisfactorily completed.
-Internship student responsibilities and requirements are published on our website, http://clementscenter.org/programs/seay-partnership-in-historystrategy-and-statecraft/item/864-undergraduate-certificate-insecurity-studies.
-Students should review all published information and consult with their advisor to ensure completion of the internship requirement experience directly related to security studies.
+Internship student responsibilities and requirements are published on our website, http://clementscenter.org/programs/seay-partnership-in-history- strategy-and-statecraft/item/864-undergraduate-certificate-in- security-studies.
+Students should review all published information and consult with their advisor to ensure completion of the internship requirement

+Waivers: Students may waive the internship requirement if they are enrolled in ROTC; have prior military experience with no major disciplinary actions against them; or have extensive prior civilian job experience directly related to security studies.
 The Faculty Committee reviews applications to waive the internship requirement.

-Waivers: Students may waive the internship requirement if they are enrolled in ROTC; have prior military experience with no major disciplinary actions against them; or have extensive prior civilian job